mkyc/m-azure-basic-infra/README.md

   ```

   This command will create configuration file of AzBI module in /tmp/shared/azbi/azbi-config.yml.
 You can investigate what is stored in that file.
 Available parameters are listed in the [inputs](docs/INPUTS.adoc) document.

+  Note: Pay attention to the docker image tag you are using. `make build` command uses a specific version tag eg. epiphanyplatrofm/azbi:0.0.1.

 * Plan and apply AzBI module: